adaszko/complgen/README.md

 The grammar is based on [compleat](https://github.com/mbrubeck/compleat/blob/master/README.markdown#syntax)'s one.

+A grammar is a series of line terminated by a semicolon (;).
+Each line (roughly) represents a single variant of invoking the command.

  * `a b` matches `a` followed by `b`.
  * `a b | c` matches either `a b` or `c`.
  * `[a]` matches zero or one occurrences of `a`.